UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/README.md

 * Provide visitors with social media links &mdash; complete
 * Improve the overall UIs &mdash; additional improvements can be made

+#### Refactoring and Stories to polish
+Change all ObjectIds that are generated with the sole purpose of dates into some sort of Date object This has become a problem, because eveyr object must have a unique ObjectId.
+  When the database is patched, all of the objects are duplicated and therefore have new ObjectIds Which means all old data's dates (under the new uploadId) becomes new ObjectIds.

 #### Finished by previous iteration groups
 **Grimaldi**
 * Leave comments about plants